cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Mnemonic

-A sequence of words used to regenerate keys, in case of loss, and restore coldkeys and hotkeys in the Bittensor wallet.
+A sequence of words used to regenerate keys, in case of loss, and restore coldkeys and hotkeys in the Cybertensor wallet.

 ## N

 ### NaCl Format

-A secure encryption format, using the [NaCl](https://nacl.cr.yp.to/) library, used for updating legacy Bittensor wallets to improve security.
+A secure encryption format, using the [NaCl](https://nacl.cr.yp.to/) library, used for updating legacy Cybertensor wallets to improve security.

 ### Netuid

-A unique identifier assigned to a subnet within the Bittensor network.
+A unique identifier assigned to a subnet within the Cybertensor network.

 ### Neuron

-The basic computing node in a Bittensor subnet, representing a node in a neural network.
+The basic computing node in a Cybertensor subnet, representing a node in a neural network.
 Neurons can be either subnet validators or subnet miners.

 ### Nominate